IWIS 2025 Summit

 Registration for your Participation

-• All invitations to the Summit shall be issued during 15-30th November 2024.
+• All invitations to the Summit shall be issued during 20th November to 05 th December.

 • If you have not received the invitation, then please get in touch with the Summit organizers.